Data-Driven Modeling of Noise Time Series with Convolutional Generative Adversarial Networks: Training and Implementation

 \subsection{Baseline Implementation}

-Following the original WaveGAN training implementation \cite{Donahue2019}, both models were trained using Wasserstein GAN loss with gradient penalty (WGAN-GP) \cite{Gulrajani2017}, and the \textsc{Adam} optimizer \cite{Kingma2015}, with WaveGAN using hyperparameter settings of $\alpha=10^{-4}$, $\beta_1 = 0.5$, and $\beta_2 = 0.9$ for the learning rate and moment decay rates, respectively.
-STFT-GAN differs by setting $\beta_1 = 0$, which was recommended in \cite{Gulrajani2017}.
-WaveGAN is trained with a 5:1 update ratio between the generator and discriminator, while STFT-GAN uses a 1:1 update ratio, which we found to yield better convergence on target data sets in preliminary testing.
+Following the original WaveGAN training implementation \cite{Donahue2019}, both models were trained using Wasserstein GAN loss with gradient penalty \cite{Gulrajani2017} and the \textsc{Adam} optimizer \cite{Kingma2015}, with WaveGAN using hyperparameter settings of $\alpha=10^{-4}$, $\beta_1 = 0.5$, and $\beta_2 = 0.9$ for the learning rate and moment decay rates, respectively.
+STFT-GAN differs by setting $\beta_1 = 0$, which was recommended by Gulrajani et al. \cite{Gulrajani2017}.

+Consistent with the original Wasserstein GAN implementation \cite{Arjovsky2017}, WaveGAN was trained with an imbalanced discriminator-generator update rule, where the discriminator weights were updated five times for each generator update.
+In contrast, STFT-GAN was trained with a balanced discriminator-generator update rule, where the discriminator weights were updated once for each generator update.
+The balanced update rule for STFT-GAN was selected based on limited tests carried out for a prior study \cite{Sklar2021}, where we found that balanced updates yielded improved convergence for STFT-GAN.

-We trained each model with a target data set of size $2^{14} = 16\,384$, for $500$ epochs with a batch size of $128$.
-Prior to training, all target data sets were scaled using feature min-max scaling, which scales each feature to the interval $[-1, 1]$, corresponding to the range of the tanh output activation of the generator \cite{Radford2015}.
-All outputs from the generator were rescaled back to the original range using the corresponding inverse scaling transformation.
+Each model was trained with a target data set of size $2^{14} = 16\,384$, for $500$ epochs with a batch size of $128$.
+These parameter values were found to be sufficient for convergent training across all experiments.
+The data accompanying this paper \cite{noiseGAN-data} include GAN training history files as well as plots of GAN loss and discriminator output during training.

+Prior to training, target distribution training sets were scaled using feature min-max scaling, which scales each feature, i.e., time sample or pixel value\footnote{The real and imaginary channels of complex-valued STFT pixels were scaled separately.}, to the interval $[-1, 1]$, the range of the hyperbolic tangent output activation of the generator.
+Specifically, minimum and maximum values of each feature were estimated over the training set of size $16\,384$.
+Because the generator's output activation is a hyperbolic tangent function, the raw generated data was in the range [-1, 1].
+Raw generated data was rescaled using the inverse feature min-max transformation with the minimum and maximum values estimated from the training set.
+Therefore, the range of generated data was restricted to the range of the training dataset.